Tukhchar massacre: Aftermath

 The morning following the executions, village head Magomed-Sultan Khasanov sought and received permission from the Chechen militants to retrieve the bodies of the Russian soldiers.
 The Chechens held the village until 8 September.
 Survivors Alexey Ivanov and Fyodor Tchernavin escaped execution by remaining in hiding.
-Ivanov spent two days in an attic, while Tchernavin hid for five days in a basement, and it was not until after they were rescued that they learned of their colleagues' deaths.
-In late September, the soldiers were quietly buried, with their families unaware of the gruesome nature of their deaths.
+Ivanov spent two days in an attic, while Tchernavin hid for five days in a basement.
+It was not until after they were rescued that they learned of their colleagues' deaths.
+In late September, the soldiers were quietly buried, with their families unaware of the nature of their deaths.

 Investigation

 In 2000, the film showing the killings was discovered by Russia's security service on sale in Grozny, which sparked an investigation into this as a war crime.

 Tamerlan Khasaev

 The first perpetrator of the massacre identified was Tamerlan Khasaev.
 At the time Khasaev was already in jail for kidnapping a man in December 2001, and by chance a police officer happened to see the tape and recognized Khasaev from the earlier abduction investigation.
 Khasaev was brought back to Dagestan from a jail in central Russia to face charges for the death of Alexey Lipatov.
 In an interview with a Russian investigator, Khasaev said he was simply following orders, and while he described the act as "unpleasant", he expressed no remorse.

 Khasaev faced a trial before the Dagestan Supreme Court in October 2002.
-He pleaded guilty only in part, admitting to participation in illegal militant groups, armed rebellion, and illegal possession of firearms.
+He pleaded guilty only in part, admitting to participating in illegal militant groups, armed rebellion, and illegal possession of firearms.
 In his defense, he claimed that he did not strike the killing blow since the sight of blood made him feel ill at ease, and he handed the knife to another fighter.
 The Russian Lipatov then broke and ran, and a militant shot him in the back.
 Previously facing 8.5 years of imprisonment for the kidnapping charge, Khasaev was sentenced to life in prison.
 The court declared that he deserved the death penalty, but because of a moratorium on its use, life imprisonment would have to suffice.
 Khasaev died in prison shortly afterward.